February 18th, 2010 | Tags: , ,

 Download the latest version of PHP for Windows here.

-We’ll be doing the manual method of installation, so download a ZIP version and that is Non Thread Safe.
+We’ll be doing the manual method of installation, so download the ZIP version and which is Non Thread Safe.
 It’s completely up to you whether you want to use the PHP 5.2 series or the PHP 5.3 series.
 Some applications may work on PHP 5.2 but not 5.3.
 Either one, the installation process is the same.

 Unzip the content to somewhere on your server.
 I prefer the base of the C drive: C:\php\

-Rename the “php.ini-recommended” file to “php.ini” and make any adjustments to that configuration file.
-(I won’t go over that here.)
+Rename the “php.ini-recommended” (or “php.ini-production” or “php.ini-development”, depending on the version of PHP) file to the name “php.ini” and make any adjustments to that configuration file.
+(I won’t go over that in this tutorial.)
 You can do this at a later time if you wish.
 Just like that, PHP is technically “installed” on your server.

 Making PHP work

-Now, it’s time to make IIS understand the .php extension.
+Now, it’s time to make IIS understand what to do with requests that have the .php extension.
 When IIS hear a .php file called, we want it to let FastCGI know, so FastCGI can call PHP.
 To do so, we’ll have to set up the extension mapping for .php.
 Open up IIS Manager again and navigate to “Web Sites”.
 Right-click on it and select “Properties”.
 Select the “Home Directory” tab, and within it, select “Configuration…” A new window pops up with a listing of Application Extensions.

 Look for the .php extension and “Edit…” it.
 If it doesn’t exist, “Add…” the extension.
 A new windows pops up.
 For Executable, look for the FastCGI library.
 For most default installs, it should be under: C:\WINDOWS\system32\inetsrv\fcgiext.dll